 Yep, cancer.
 You read that right.
 On my 33rd birthday nonetheless.

-I was dismayed at the thought of never giving my dream a solid chance and then leaving this earth without knowing if I could have done it.
+I was dismayed at the thought of never giving my dream of writing children's books a solid chance and then leaving this earth without knowing if I could have done it.

 So I took the chance.